Repentance in Christianity: Origins

-Emanuel Swedenborg and Jonathan S. Rose explain how repentance in the church as a whole is used to take away the serious evils that God cannot overlook.
-Swedenborg and Rose explain how "acts of repentance include any and all actions that result in our not willing, and consequently not doing, evil things that are sins against God."
+Emanuel Swedenborg and Jonathan S. Rose explain how repentance in the church as a whole is used to take away the serious evils that God cannot overlook; Swedenborg and Rose explain how "acts of repentance include any and all actions that result in our not willing, and consequently not doing, evil things that are sins against God."
 For repentance to be achievable one must think of it using their will or real self and the thinking must be done by their will.
 Swedenborg and Rose refer to John the Baptist to describe how he was performing baptism of repentance.
 John the Baptist would preach repentance along with the other disciples and the Lord himself along with performing the baptisms.
 If people repented then their sins were forgiven and they were welcomed into the church.

 Theology

 Catholicism

 In Roman Catholic theology repentance is fundamental to forgiveness.

-This is elaborated on by Rev. George Hay who in his catechism answers the question, What are the principal parts of which true repentance is composed?
+This is elaborated on by bishop George Hay, who in his catechism answers the question, What are the principal parts of which true repentance is composed?

 The principal parts of true repentance are these three: (1.)
 A sincere regret and sorrow of heart for our having offended so good a God by sin.
 (2.)
 A firm and determined resolution of never offending Him again, followed by an effectual change of life and manners.
 (3.)
 A voluntary punishing of ourselves for the sins we have committed, in order to repair the injury done to God by sin, and to satisfy, in some measure, His offended justice."

 For Catholics, where there is mortal sin, use of the Sacrament of Reconciliation must follow.